|Back to Main Print This Page Email to a Friend|

 Endothelin receptor agonists have also been shown to help with Raynaud's phenomenon.

-PDE5 Inhibitors.
-PDE5 inhibitors, which include sildenafil (Rovatio) and tadalafil (Adcirca), help improve symptoms and blood flow, and speed ulcer healing in patients with Raynaud's phenomenon.
+PDE5 Inhibitors: PDE5 inhibitors, which include sildenafil (Rovatio) and tadalafil (Adcirca), help improve symptoms and blood flow, and speed ulcer healing in people with Raynaud's phenomenon.
 This treatment for ulcer healing is still experimental, but it is approved for pulmonary hypertension.
 Under different names (Viagra, Cialis), these drugs are also used to treat erectile dysfunction.

 Surgical Treatments for Problems of the Hands